The DoD Disability Process

 How do I apply for DoD Disability?

-You actually do not apply for DoD Disability, but are instead referred to the Medical Evaluation Board by your military physician.
-This starts the DoD Disability Process.
+You do not apply for DoD Disability but are instead referred to the Medical Evaluation Board by your military physician.
+This referral starts the DoD Disability Process.

 If I qualify for DoD Disability, what benefits will I receive?

-The benefits will depend on your rating.
+The benefits will depend on your Total Combined Rating.
 If you are rated 20% or less, you will receive a one-time separation payment.
 If you are rated 30% or more, you will be considered medically retired and receive retirement benefits.

 How long does it take to receive my disability benefits?